 - Students on fellowship receive full tuition, health benefits, and an annual stipend, for a period of five years, provided that they maintain adequate progress toward the doctorate.
 We do not admit unfunded students.

 - All full-time graduate students have access to Columbia housing, which provides good apartments in the vicinity at below-market rents.

 - The first year in the program is "unencumbered," i.e., there are no teaching requirements.
 In subsequent years, students become teaching assistants for courses such as Music Humanities (Columbia College's core-curriculum introductory music course), ear training, the undergraduate theory sequence, undergraduate composition, conducting, and computer music.

 - The dissertation fellowship year can take place in the fourth or fifth year, following completion of all coursework, lessons, and examinations.
 This is an "unencumbered" year, with no teaching obligations.
 Especially if taken in the fifth and final year of program support, it is strongly recommended that the student prepare to defend the dissertation around the conclusion of this academic year.

 - The Music Department office and most faculty offices are on the sixth floor of Dodge Hall at Columbia's Morningside Campus.

 - The Music Library is on the seventh floor of Dodge.

-- To visit the Music Department, take the #1 subway to 116th & Broadway.
+- To visit the Music Department, take the #1 subway to 116th Street & Broadway Avenue.
 Dodge Hall is to the left of Columbia's main gate.
 Enter the campus, take the steps twice up to the left, and enter Dodge from the north side.
 Take the elevator to the sixth floor.